Powers of Attorney Victoria

 A Power of Attorney lets someone else make important decisions on your behalf when you need it most.
 This can be an organisation like State Trustees, a trusted relative or a friend.

-What types of Powers of Attorney do you prepare?
+What types of Powers of Attorney documents do you prepare?

 - Enduring Power of Attorney (Financial): This can be a person you know or a professional who will manage your financial affairs and related legal matters.
 We can take on this role as part of our State Trustees’ professional power of attorney services.
 You can appoint State Trustees as your Enduring Power of Attorney (Financial).